 (And technically inaccurate, but so is the demon one.)
 Has also gone by 'Ace Gunman' and on one occasion introduced himself as "Valentinez Alkalinella Xi'hak Sicidabohertz Gombigobella Blue Stradavari Talentrent Pierre Andre Charlton-Haymoss Ivanovici Baldeus George Doitzel Kaiser III" just to be annoying.
 Usually avoids aliases and gives his real name despite its notoriety.
 Apparently hates lying.

 Wolfwood's also doing pretty well here.
 He also generally gives his real name, which is an understated Awesome Mc Cool Name in its own right.
-Manga Wolfwood, however, is has also been known by the professional name 'Nicholas The Punisher'.
+Manga Wolfwood, however, has also been known by the professional name 'Nicholas The Punisher'.
 Also Chapel, but only after he shot his predecessor for it.

 Meryl and Millie only have one stylish nickname each.
 Like most of the Gung Ho Guns!
 It's kind of a thing they do on that planet.